Scout troops collect 3,555 pounds of food for FeedNC

-The Cub Scouts from Pack #173 and Boy Scouts from Troop #173 in Mt.
-Mourne participated in the annual National Scouting for Food drive last week.
-All the food collected was donated to the FeedNC in Mooresville.
+The Cub Scouts from Pack 173 and Boy Scouts from Troop 173 in Mount Mourne participated in the annual National Scouting for Food drive last week.
+All the food collected was donated to FeedNC in Mooresville.

 Support Local Journalism